iu-parfunc/pldi2014-artifact/README.md

 ## Benchmark results

-### PhyBin results
+### PhyBin

-Benchmark results for _PhyBin_, the bioinformatics application described in section 7.1 of the paper, should appear in `phybin_results.txt`.
+Benchmark results for _PhyBin_, the LVish bioinformatics application described in section 7.1 of the paper, should appear in `phybin_results.txt`.

-### Transformer results
+To build _only_ the PhyBin benchmarks, run `make phybin_bench`.

+### Monad transformer overhead

 Benchmark results for evaluating monad tranformer overhead, described in section 7.2 of the paper, should appear in `transformer_results.txt`.

+To build _only_ the transformer benchmarks, run `make transformer_bench`.

-### Merge sort results
+### Parallel merge sort

 Benchmark results for parallel merge sort in LVish, described in section 7.3 of the paper, should appear in

   * `hs_mergesort_results.txt`
   * `c_mergesort_results.txt`